brownplt/B2T2/Errors.md

 ### What is the Bug?

 There is only one row that matches the filtering criteria.
-So there is only one valid index.
-In this example we assume the valid index is `0`.
-One can imagine a similar error example in a language that thinks `1` is the valid index.
+So the only valid index is `0`, not `1`.

 ### A Corrected Program